moramraul/VueGame/README.md

 # VueGame
-A small project to practice Vue.js
+A small project to practice Vue.js basics